shalithasuranga/blog/_posts/2017-09-04-nodejs-global-commands.md

 >
 > $ touch newhtml.js

 Thereafter we need to store the template in html file.
-Therefore create go back to project folder and create `template.html` with following content
+Therefore go back to project folder and create `template.html` with following content

     <!DOCTYPE html>
     <html>